DarrenAtherton49/UpNext/Backlog.md

 - Make sure animateLayoutChanges is working in the RecyclerViews (also check it animates when we change toggle view modes in all layouts)

 ### Alpha Build/Release
+- Test the release APK, especially for missing ProGuard rules etc.
 - Add privacy policy to app and play store
 - Use the release checklist to make sure everything is done
     + https://developer.android.com/distribute/best-practices/launch/launch-checklist